marjansayadi/Regression/SLR(Simpel Linear Regression).md

 Regression:

-1-A paint company uses one of the derivatives of crude solvent & monomers as its raw material.Running a regression analysis between the price of that raw material and the price of Brent crude prices is helpful.
+1. A paint company uses one of the derivatives of crude solvent & monomers as its raw material.Running a regression analysis between the price of that raw material and the price of Brent crude prices is helpful.

-2-In any business decision in order to validate a hypothesis that a particular action will lead to the increase in the profitability of a division can be validated based on the result of the regression between the dependent and independent variables.
+2. In any business decision in order to validate a hypothesis that a particular action will lead to the increase in the profitability of a division can be validated based on the result of the regression between the dependent and independent variables.

 ANOVA:

-1-Studying the series of marks of students from different colleges in order to try to find out whether one student from one school is better than the other.
+1. Studying the series of marks of students from different colleges in order to try to find out whether one student from one school is better than the other.

-2-Do two separate research team is researching different products not related to each other.
+2. Do two separate research team is researching different products not related to each other.
 ANOVA will help to find which one is providing better results.

 * **Main Differences:**